Skip to main content

 info

-1. Check that key behaviors you want to use for predictions are captured in your events, and exclude irrelevant events such as link_click.
+1. Check that key behaviors you want to use for predictions are captured in your events, and exclude events not needed for your use case like application_error.

-2. Choose a subset of domain_userids (or your other entities, depending on what you're using) to include in training - see the eligible_duids section of the SQL.
+2. Choose a subset of domain_userids (or your other entities, depending on what you're using) to include in training.
+For example, sometimes you may want to exclude bots, new/returning users, specific segments, etc.

 • Let's say you expect your domain_userid to convert in 7 days.
 Then choose domain_userids who first appeared between 90 and 30 days ago, and set a cutoff of 7 days for them to convert.
 Don't just choose the last 30 days, as a domain_userid who appeared yesterday wouldn't have enough time to reach the cutoff date.

 • If you're trying to predict churn, give your domain_userids enough time to become "churned".
-For example, you could make an assumption that anyone who hasn't had events for 30 days is churned.
+For example, you could make an assumption that anyone who doesn't have events for 30 days is churned.
 So you'd need to train only on data that happened up until today - 30d.

 • Including events in historical training that happened after the prediction point in the journey.